Bentley Park

 Table Chart PROFILE FAQ

-Bentley Park has an evenly distributed workforce comprising white and blue-collar jobs, with essential services well represented.
-Its unemployment rate is 3.8%.
+Bentley Park's workforce is balanced across white and blue collar jobs, with prominent representation in essential services sectors.
+Its unemployment rate stands at 3.8%.

-As of June 2025, 4,805 residents are employed, aligning with Rest of Qld's 3.9% unemployment rate but exceeding its 59.1% workforce participation rate at 68.0%.
-Key industries include health care & social assistance, retail trade, and construction, with a notable specialization in public administration & safety (1.5 times the regional level).
-However, agriculture, forestry & fishing is under-represented, accounting for only 1.0% of Bentley Park's workforce compared to Rest of Qld's 4.5%.
-The area offers limited local employment opportunities, indicated by Census data comparing working population to resident population.
+As of June 2025, there are 4,805 employed residents, mirroring Rest of Qld's unemployment rate of 3.9%, but with higher workforce participation at 68.0% compared to the region's 59.1%.
+Key industries include health care & social assistance, retail trade, and construction.
+Notably, public administration & safety employs 1.5 times more residents than the regional average.
+Conversely, agriculture, forestry & fishing is under-represented with only 1.0% of Bentley Park's workforce compared to Rest of Qld's 4.5%.

-Over June 2024 to June 2025, labour force levels decreased by 1.5%, while employment fell by 2.5%, causing unemployment to rise by 1.0 percentage points.
-This contrasts with Rest of Qld's growth in employment (1.8%) and labour force (2.0%), with a smaller increase in unemployment (0.2 percentage points).
-By Sep-25, Queensland's employment had contracted by 0.23% (-8,070 jobs), with an unemployment rate of 4.2%, slightly below the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bentley Park's employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years.
+The area appears limited in local employment opportunities based on Census data comparisons.
+Between June 2024 and June 2025, Bentley Park's labour force decreased by 1.5%, with employment declining by 2.5% causing unemployment to rise by 1 percentage point.
+Meanwhile, Rest of Qld saw employment grow by 1.8%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bentley Park's industry mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment